-Choose one of the topic sentences you developed for Exercise 1.
-In your notebook, write the sentence.
+Choose one of the topic sentences you developed for Ex.
+1.

-Underneath it, write three supporting sentences.
-At the end of each, identify whether the sentence is a fact, reason, statistic, quote, or example.
-Use this format:
+Write the sentence.
+Underneath it, write three supporting details.
+At the end of each detail, identify whether it is a fact, reason, statistic, quote, or example.

 In a stand-alone paragraph, a strong conclusion draws together the ideas raised in the paragraph.
 A concluding sentence reminds readers of the main point without restating it in exactly the same words.

 Concluding sentences can do any of the following: